sylvainhalle/textidote/Readme.md

     ant test

-Unit tests are run with [jUnit](http://junit.org); a detailed report of these tests in HTML format is availble in the folder `tests/junit`, which is automatically created.
+Unit tests are run with [jUnit](http://junit.org); a detailed report of these tests in HTML format is available in the folder `tests/junit`, which is automatically created.
 Code coverage is also computed with [JaCoCo](http://www.eclemma.org/jacoco/); a detailed report is available in the folder `tests/coverage`.